zulip/zulip/docs/production/export-and-import.md

   exceed its disk capacity.
 Additionally, S3 is a reliable persistent storage system with its own high-quality tools for doing backups.

-* Transient data present in Zulip's RabbitMQ queues.
-For example, a record that a missed-message email for a given Zulip message is scheduled to be sent to a given user in 2 minutes, if the recipient user doesn't interact with Zulip during that time window.
-You can check their status using `rabbitmq list_queues` as root.

-* Certain highly transient state that Zulip doesn't store in a database, such as typing status, API rate-limiting counters, etc. that would have no value 1 minute after the backup is completed.

 * SSL certificates.
-Since these are particularly security-sensitive and either trivially replaced (if generated via Certbot) or provided by the system administrator.
+These are not included because they are particularly security-sensitive and are either trivially replaced (if generated via Certbot) or provided by the system administrator.

+For completeness, Zulip's backups do not include certain highly transient state that Zulip doesn't store in a database.
+For example, typing status data, API rate-limiting counters, and RabbitMQ queues of that are essentially always empty in a healthy server (like outgoing emails to send).

 #### Backup details